-Despite the fact that people have worn sun-blocking eyewear for about 2,000 years, choosing the right type of sunglasses can be quite the challenge, especially if you're indecisive.
-On top of choosing a frame shape, you have to choose a frame color and lens style as well.
+Choosing the right type of sunglasses can be quite the challenge, especially if you're indecisive.
+On top of choosing a frame shape, you must choose a frame color and lens style as well.
 If you're struggling to choose from the countless types of online prescription sunglasses and Plano sunglasses available, we're here to help.
 Here are just a few things to keep in mind when trying to find the right pair of sunglasses for you.

 Not many people know that the shape of your face plays a big role when determining which frame shape is best for you.
 If you have a round face, consider square or rectangular frames, which may provide a slimming look.
 If you have an oval face, look for geometric frames with a strong bridge.
 If you have a square face, choose frames that sit high on the bridge of your nose.
 And finally, if you have a heart-shaped face, consider frames with low-set temples and bold bottom frame lines.
 Overall, remember that opposites tend to attract, so choose frames that contrast your facial contours.
 Wrap around sunglasses are usually a safe option for all face shapes.

 Many people think that their hair and eye color matter most when it comes to choosing the right sunglasses, but skin tone is what matters the most.
 If you have a warmer skin tone, consider a frame color like gold, honey, olive green, light tortoise, or brown.
 If you have a cooler skin tone, it's best to choose a frame color like silver, dark tortoise, black, blue, purple, mauve, or gray.